amenzwa/amenzwa.github.io/stem/PL/FortranModernisation.md

 The modern trend in programming languages is a gradual shift toward more and more typefulness.
 Types are no longer simple classifications of values that prohibit mixing a value of one type with a value of another incompatible type; types are now deeply enmeshed with all aspects of computing: code completion, code refactoring, correctness verification, runtime safety, and performance optimisation.
 As such, we programmers must change our perspective about types: we must no longer view types as combative *guards* that restrain our freedom and diminish our productivity, but instead learn to depend on them as helpful *guides* that help us produce faster, safer, verified software that are easier to comprehend and to maintain.

-Right, so here is a little confession: when I presented `qsort` above, I declared its type as `qsort : (n : ℕ) ⇒ [ℤ n] → [ℤ n]`, which is simply typed, not dependently typed, because the main point of that earlier paragraph was the concision and clarity of our new language, not its dependent type system.
-That simple type, though valid, cannot express the fact that `qsort` returns a sorted version of its input vector.
-A fully, dependently typed version that asserts this fact is `qsort : (n : ℕ) ⇒ [ℤ n] → (xx : [ℤ n], Sorted? xx)`.
-Here, the return type `(xx : [ℤ n], Sorted? xx)` specifies that `qsort` returns a dependent sum $∑$, a dependent pair.
-The first element of the pair `xx : [ℤ n]` is a vector value of length `n`.
+Right, so here is a little confession: when I presented `qsort` above, I declared its type as `qsort : (n : ℕ) ⇒ [ℤ n] → [ℤ n]`, which is not fully, dependently typed in that it does not express the fact that `qsort` returns a sorted version of its input vector.
+I used a less complicated type there, because the main point of that earlier paragraph was the concision and clarity of our new language, not its dependent type system.
+A fully, dependently typed version that asserts the result's sorted nature is `qsort : (n : ℕ) ⇒ [ℤ n] → (xx : [ℤ n], Sorted? xx)`.
+Here, the return type `(xx : [ℤ n], Sorted? xx)` specifies that `qsort` returns a dependent pair.
+The first element of the pair `xx : [ℤ n]` is a size-$n$ vector value.
 The second element `Sorted? xx` is the dependent type indexed by the vector value `xx`, asserting that the value of this dependent type is a sorted version of `xx`, which must necessarily have the same length.
 The standard library defines the predicate type `Sorted?`.

 Note also that we can *check* the primality of a natural number by applying the predicate function to it as in `prime? n`, and we can *assert* the primality by creating a value whose type is `Prime?`.
 Thus, `p : Prime?
 7` type checks, but `n : Prime?
 10` does not.